syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 ### LabelRotation

-The HeatMap component provides an option to set the angle to rotate the text in the axis labels by using [labelRotation](../api/heatmap/axisModel/#labelrotation) property.
+The HeatMap component provides an option to set the angle to rotate the text for the axis labels by using [labelRotation](../api/heatmap/axisModel/#labelrotation) property.

 {% if page.publishingplatform == "typescript" %}